A short story:

 “I just don’t want you to go into shock like I first did when I discovered the truth about this place,” he answered as if he had read her thoughts.
 “We can be happy here, you and I.”

 Now she knew he was insane.
 She glanced at him before descending the second spiral staircase.
-He looked at her as if he really was starving from human company.
+He looked at her as if he really was starving from human companionship.
 There was not a doubt in her mind that he believed his own delusion.

 Just as she was about to exit the study into the hallway, he grabbed her tray and pleaded:

 “Please, don’t forget your lunch.
 I mean no harm, really.
 I will keep my distance.
 I’ll let you adjust and we can get to know each other slowly.
 It’s not so bad being stuck here.
 It’s comfortable and safe.
 You will never have to worry about anything ever again.”

-She looked at him with pity, not fear, before she headed towards the hallway beyond and the many stairways.
+She looked at him with pity, not fear, before she headed towards the hallway beyond and its many stairways.

 Her emotional confusion made the maddening descent worse.
 There was no logic to the architectural layout and she felt as if she was endlessly trapped in an Escher drawing on a path to nowhere but eternal impossibilities.

-When she finally made it down to the cafeteria she was hit with a wave of sound and activity so contrasting she lost her balance, grabbed the last newel and slid down to a sitting.
+When she finally made it down to the cafeteria she was hit with a wave of sound and activity so contrasting she lost her balance.
+She grabbed the last newel and slid down to a sitting.
 The crowd she’d intended to escape imposed on her space once again.
 Nothing seemed real or made sense anymore.
-After a few breaths of recovery, she ran outside and circled the large five-story building, but saw no tower.
+After a few recovering breaths she ran outside and circled the large five-story building, but saw no tower.
 As confusing as the Escher stairs were, she tried to recount her steps.
 No, there had to be a tower.
-This led her to suddenly questioning everything, including the intent of her tower host.
+This led her to question everything, including the intent of her tower host.
 The only ill intent had been in her own interpretation, right?